Kyoko-wtnb/mvGWAMA/readme.md

   -o OUT, --out OUT     Output file name. 'mvGWAMA' by default.
   -ch CHROM, --chrom CHROM
                         To run for a specific chromosome.
-  --twoside             Use this flag to convert P to Z by two sided with alignment of direction of effects.
+  --oneside             Use this flag to prevent two-sided conversion of P to Z with alignment of direction of effects.
   --neff-per-snp        Use this flag to compute effective samplesize per SNP
                         (runtime will be longer).
 Otherwise, per SNP effect size is computed based on proportion of total Neff to